Where to Find the Best Fried Chicken in Auckland for 2023

 AH SSAK, AUCKLAND CBD

-Another central city offering with BYO capacity, Ah Ssak might not be the most glamorous joint but gosh darn they know how to serve up some fried chicken.
+Another central city offering with BYO capacity, Ah Ssak might not be the most glamorous friend chicken joint in Auckland but gosh darn they know how to serve up some good chook.
 Offering around eight Korean-style varieties which range from cheese fried through to soy sauce and garlic chicken.
 Bonus points for their five-piece, half and full chook size range suitable for even the most delicate appetites.

 LOWBROW, AUCKLAND CBD

-Open every day of the week, from 7am till late, Lowbrow reckons fast food can be good food.
+Open from Tuesday to Sunday week, from 11:30 till late, Lowbrow reckons fast food can be good food.
 And that's exactly what you'll find.
 Their menu is nostalgic, playful and quirky.
 But if it's just the chicken you're after, we'd recommend the O.G.
 Chicken Sando, wings, or fried chicken caesar.
-Wash it all down with one of their sweets, like the Triple Threat Sundae or Fried Birthday Cake.
+Wash it all down with one of their sweets, like the Triple Threat Sundae or Fried Birthday Cake and prey the diabetes away.

 THE CANDY SHOP, NEWMARKET

 Newmarket's Candy Shop is open every day of the week, serving everything from steamed bun sliders, right through to summer brunch bowls.
 But of course, their rendition of Korean fried chicken is where it's at.
-For just $18, you'll get a serving the size of your head.
-Another $20 will get you the KFC Platter, which includes waffle fries, slaw, pickles and your choice of sauce.
+For $25, you'll get one of the best fried chicken burgers in Auckland.
+Another $26 will get you the KFC Platter, which includes waffle fries, slaw, pickles and your choice of sauce.

 BOY AND BIRD, PONSONBY